CORE ACCEPTANCE THERAPY

 The second step is acceptance.
 True love is unconditional.
 "Acceptance is the unconditional part of unconditional love."
 Love grows in the context of acceptance.

 The third step is acceptance.
 I must enter the genuine experience of who I am in this moment to feel real love for myself or for the other person.
 Our facade or social mask is not capable of receiving love.

 The fourth step is acceptance.
 To embrace the nature of all my aspects including my old shadowy habits makes me whole and aware and returns me to conscious choice.

-All of the modalities I employ function as acceptance practice.
+All of the tools I employ function as acceptance practice.
 As you develop your "sahdana" (daily acceptance practice) you will naturally return to more peaceful, calm composure which will increase your ability to appreciate and be grateful for this moment as it is.
 This feeling state of appreciation is the opposite polarity to feeling compelled to chase after something better.
+Acceptance allows me to transition from splitting myself into bad and good parts or duality into teamwork, which is unity.
 As we spend more and more time practicing acceptance, appreciation, and gratitude, we set up an internal frequency or vibration which begins to draw our attention to the next thing or person or experience to appreciate and to be grateful for.
-This becomes your new pattern or habit and you begin to grade, access, and critique experiences less and less and enjoy the half full parts of life more and more.
+This becomes your new pattern or habit and you begin to grade, assess, and critique experiences less and less and enjoy the half full parts of life more and more.